 “Understanding and managing the thoughts, emotions and behaviors that accompany the discomfort can help you cope more effectively with your pain,” according to the American Psychological Association.
 It can even reduce the intensity of your pain.

 For those of us who are chronically ill, we can easily start conversations about our pain with family members or friends.
 Others of us may choose to discuss their chronic pain conditions with counselors, psychologists or psychiatrists first.
 No matter who you prefer to chat with, make a plan for the holidays and implement it.
 Make sure near the top of that plan is accepting that asking for holiday help with chronic pain is OK.

-Plan a pain-free holiday
+Holiday help with chronic pain – Plan a pain-free holiday

 If you’ve never been to talk therapy before, it usually involves identifying what’s problematic in your life and then working to figure out solutions.
 This strategy doesn’t require an expert in mental health.
 Have your own therapy sessions via conversations with your family and friends.